grellyd/grellyddotcom/content/post/2018_10_11_strings_runes_and_bytes.md

 * ASCII is dead as it doesn't consistently handle characters beyond the first 128.
 * Multiple bytes are needed to handle the globally connected internet's multitude of languages.
 * There are many standards, of which [UTF-8](https://en.wikipedia.org/wiki/UTF-8) is the most universally used and recognised format.
 [1]
+* All Go source code is UTF-8 encoded.

+where UTF-8 is:

+* Unicode Transformation Format (UTF) of the Universal Character Set ([UCS](https://www.iso.org/standard/69119.html)) using 8 bit (one byte/octet) sequence components..
 * There are between one and four bytes per character.
 [2]
-    * Each sequence refers to a "code point", the Unicode Consortium's way of referring to a 'complete' UTF-8 value.
+* Each character sequence refers to a "code point", the Unicode Consortium's way of referring to a 'complete' UTF-8 value.
-* All Go source code is UTF-8 encoded.

 Three quick examples: